MeteoSwiss/opendata-ground-based-measurements/README.md

 ### General information
 All MeteoSwiss surface stations have a name and an identfier consisting of three letters (e.g. `BER` for [Bern / Zollikofen](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=BER&chart=hour) or `LUG` for [Lugano](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=LUG&chart=hour)).
 Data files use this station identifier in the file name throughout all directories.
 A list of all station identfiers with station names, coordinates, height etc. can be found in the according 'station metadata' sections below.

+> [!NOTE]
-If you require hourly, daily, monthly or annual values, we strongly recommend that you download the corresponding aggregated [data granularity](https://github.com/MeteoSwiss/ogd-general/tree/main#data-granularity).
+> If you require hourly, daily, monthly or annual values, we strongly recommend that you **download the corresponding aggregated [data granularity](https://github.com/MeteoSwiss/ogd-general/tree/main#data-granularity)**.
 Various [update frequencies](https://github.com/MeteoSwiss/ogd-general/tree/main#data-structure-and-update-cycle) (every 10 minutes to once a year) are available.

 ---